Gaston Maspero: Legacy

-The Egyptian Radio-Television (ERTU) building in Cairo, Egypt was named after Maspero in honour of his contributions to the study and preservation of ancient Egyptian monuments.
+The Egyptian Radio and Television Union (ERTU) building in Cairo, Egypt was named after Maspero in recognition of his significant contributions to the study and preservation of ancient Egyptian monuments.
+Additionally, a nearby station on Cairo Metro Line 3 in Central Cairo was also named in his honour.

-The Egyptian director Shadi Abdel Salam included Maspero in his feature film, The Mummy.
+Maspero's influence extended into popular culture as well; the Egyptian director Shadi Abdel Salam featured him in the acclaimed film The Mummy.